 I’ve ridden non-stop across Mexico and now enter the USA.
 Three days later I’m in Canada.
 The storm around Edmonton is stupendously heavy.
 I have not slept for two days and nights, except for brief naps.
 Around 113km south of Calgary I sleep again on the bike, which is parked in the shade.
 I forget to switch off my heated jacket and sleep deeply for half an hour.
 When I wake I’m groggy and stagger in the quiet road until I recover what few senses I have left.
 The bike won’t start and I need to bump the engine by running against the traffic down the freeway entrance heading back south.
 It fails first time, then fires on the second short descent and I’m away.

 Four days later I’m in Prudhoe Bay once again.
 I’ve ridden the length of the Alaskan Highway and also up the Dalton.
 I’ve ridden over the Brookes Range and the Atigun Pass.
 The journey has been 46,880 km ridden in 46 days on a Super Tenere that never broke down once.
 Thanks to a flawless performance by the bike, the Campanero suit, and the Contis, the journey’s now over.
-I’ve successfully complete the first ever double transit of the Americas and now I can go home.
+I’ve successfully completed the first ever double transit of the Americas and now I can go home.